-Today is the first Mother’s Day since my mom passed away in February at age 97-3/4.
-In her honor, I am publishing this eulogy I delivered at her memorial.
-Missing her!
+Today is the 100th birthday of my mom, Jeanette Tulman Zarchy, who passed away about two years ago.
+In her honor, I am republishing this eulogy I wrote for her memorial.

 I want to tell you a little about our mom, whose life mirrored our nation’s history for the last century.

 She was born Jeanette Dorothy Tulman on May 4, 1914.
 Think about that for a minute.
 She was born before the start of World War One, when Woodrow Wilson was president, the first of 17 presidents during her lifetime.